GreyGoldFish/greygoldfish.github.io/src/contact.md

 ---
 layout: contact
-title: "Contact Me"
+title: "Contact"
+intro:
+    title: "Get In Touch"
+    summary: "Have a project in mind or just want to say hello?
+I'd love to hear from you."
 eleventyNavigation:
     key: "Contact"
-header:
-    title: "Get In Touch"
-    summary: "I'd love to hear from you!
-Whether you have a question, project idea, or just want to connect."
+    order: 5
 ---

-## Send a Message

-Fill out the form below, and I'll get back to you as soon as possible.
+Please fill out the form below, and I'll get back to you as soon as possible.

-*I respect your privacy - any information you share will only be used to respond to your inquiry.*